anHALytics/anHALytics-documentation/Install-backend.md

 #### Metadata transformation

 Next comes the metadata tranformation step which consists of having a standard TEI format from the harvested metadata.
+(warning : in this step a unique id is generated for the text[title, abstract in the case of the metadata ] and used for text mining purpose in order to keep the association between annotations and the text they are extracted from, once those are indexed)
     > java -Xmx2048m -jar target/anhalytics-harvest-<current version>.one-jar.jar -exe transformMetadata

 The TEI is generated following this struture: